Common Information

 handle and distinguish AimRT runtime phases;

-AimRT provides a set of C++ interface libraries for business logic development, with the CMake Target name:
+AimRT provides a CPP interface library for business logic development, with the CMake Target name:

 aimrt::interface::aimrt_module_cpp_interface